mozilla-l10n/styleguides/docs/ur/README.md

 Adjectives are also considered as nouns.

-**Nouns should not be translated but transliterated, except for Brand Names.**

 ### Prepositions

 Pay attention to the correct use of the preposition in translations.
 Influenced by the English language, many translators omit them or change the word order.